benetech/MathShare/README.md

 ```
 For **Windows** with Docker the real url may be different - Docker (based on Virtual Machine) uses a different IP (eg. 192.168.99.100).
 You can get the IP by opening Docker Quickstart Terminal - the URL should be displayed as a welcome message.

-If the backend server url is different from the default one, there is a need to change it in ```package.json``` file in the root directory.
+If the backend server url is different from the default one, there is a need to change it in ```src/config.js``` file.
 Please set the server url value as follows:
 ```
 "serverUrl": "http://<backend server ip>:8080"
 ```